TBT8A10/Research/README.md

 3. From experience, if something went wrong at this point (e.g. uboot is corrupted and can't be loaded) device will enter MASKROM mode.
 4. **Uboot**
     * If the respective key combination is pressed, enters Uboot's LOADER mode or Android's recovery.
+    * Initializes some hardware like the display
+    * Finds a bootable boot image in the following order:
-    * If SD Card is bootable, boots it.
+        * SD Card
-        * I couldn't manage to boot anything from an SD Card other than Uboot (and thus LOADER mode) which is enough to unbrick the device in some cases.
+            * I couldn't manage to boot anything from an SD Card other than Uboot (and thus LOADER mode) which is enough to unbrick the device in some cases
+        * eMMC
+        * USB Device (untested)
+    * Loads resources from boot image (DTB, logo...)
+    * Displays ENACOM logo
-    * If the boot image is fine, boots it.
+    * Boots the image
-    * If there's a bootable USB device connected, boots it (Untested)
 5. **Linux Kernel** (boot or recovery)
-    * Displays the ENACOM logo

 ### Tools
 #### Rockchip Tools